cloudpilot-emu/cloudpilot-emu/README.md

 # What is this?

-CloudpilotEmu is an emulator for Dragonball-based PalmOS devices that runs in a web browser.
-In particular, the emulator works on iOS.
-The emulator is derived from the original POSE emulator.
-Please see below for the list of currently supported devices.
+CloudpilotEmu is a web-based emulator for PalmOS.
+It emulates both Dragonball based devices (OS 1-4) and the Palm Tungsten E2 (ARM-based, OS5).
+Emulation of Dragonball devices is based on the original POSE emulator, and OS5 emulation is based on uARM.

+OS5 emulation is currently available in the preview build (see below) and pending to be released with CloudpilotEmu 2.0.

 <img src="doc/images/m515.jpeg" width="310" height="552" alt="Palm m515 emulation"></img>
 &nbsp;